 Exploring the palace

 The inner courtyard was another picture of neglect.
 We had been told that the palace was privately owned, and that the owner wasn’t interested in spending on maintenance, despite charging for entry.
 This was evidently true.
-We spent a few hours exploring the magnificent palace, and everywhere we looked, we saw what must have once been grand halls, splendid pavilions and exquisite murals.
+We spent a few hours exploring the once-magnificent palace, and everywhere we looked, we saw what must have once been grand halls, splendid pavilions and exquisite murals.

 They were all either slowly disintegrating, or had been half-heartedly restored.
 Many rooms still had some spectacular painting and mirrorwork surviving.
 But we were shocked to see that much of this exquisite art had been deliberately defaced, and the rest left to rot!

 At the Chitrashala